 According to the KPIs for AI/ML model transfer in 5GS defined in Clause 7.10 of TS 22.261, the specified 5QIs in the current spec cannot represent the requirements (i.e. e2e latency, reliability, etc.) for AI/ML-based services.

 For example, as defined in Table 7.10-1 of TS 22.261, for the Split AI/ML image recognition case, the max. allowed end-to-end latency is 2 ms and the required data rate is 1.08 Gbit/s.
 UL and DL transmission reliability are 99.9 % and 99.99 %, respectively.
 There is no existing 5QI can be reused to specify the characteristics of this AIML service.

+Since the SA1 Latency is not equal to SA2 PDB (The definition of E2E latency is "the time that it takes to transfer a given piece of information from a source to a destination, measured at the communication interface, from the moment it is transmitted by the source to the moment it is successfully received at the destination.")

+SA2 should provide suggested value for PDB and check with SA1 via LS.

 Therefore, in this CRs, new 5QIs are introduced to assist AIML operation.